luisligunas/100-Days-of-Code/Codeforces for Messenger/README.md

 *24 June 2019, 6:00 PM - 10:00 PM*

 After setting up the sample Messenger app in day 2, I wanted to create my own webhook from scratch.
 Not knowing how to do that, I first checked out Facebook for Developers' [tutorial](https://developers.facebook.com/docs/messenger-platform/getting-started/webhook-setup) on how to set up webhooks, which had step-by-step instructions.
 The problem for me, however, was that I didn't understand any of the code at all.
-So I looked online for a beginner course on Node.js and I found [this video](https://www.youtube.com/watch?v=TlB_eWDSMt4) on YouTube.
+So, I looked online for a beginner course on Node.js and I found [this video](https://www.youtube.com/watch?v=TlB_eWDSMt4) on YouTube.
 It had a lot of concepts that were standard programming or web development ideas, but I listed down some notes on topics that were new to me.
 I also watched [this video](https://www.youtube.com/watch?v=pKd0Rpw7O48), which was a sequel to the previous video and mainly tackled how to use Express, among other important topics in using Node.js.

 ### Notes
 Node.js
--  a **runtime environment** for executing Javascript code
+-  a **runtime environment** for executing JavaScript code
     - **!!!** *neither a programming language nor a framework*
 - open-source
 - great for prototyping